How Thyroid Disease Affects Your Eyes

 Some patients require surgery to reduce eye bulging and prevent ongoing damage that could cause permanent vision loss.

-Having regular eye exams plays an important role in catching TED symptoms early, but it’s also extremely important to schedule an appointment if you develop any unusual eye or vision symptoms.
+Having regular eye exams plays an important role in catching TED symptoms early, but its also extremely important to schedule an appointment if you develop any unusual eye or vision symptoms.
 To learn more about how we can help you manage your thyroid eye disease at our Reston, Virginia, practice, call 571-568-8716 or book an appointment online with the team at Rostami OPC today.